 This biscotti is one of Thea's favorite flavors - Lavender.
 We used ColorKitchen's natural food dyes to make it this beautiful lavender hue.
 Find the recipe and where to buy these extras (besides the bakery) below.

-In the bowl of your stand mixer fitted with paddle attachment, add the butter, 170 g. sugar and lemon flavor.
+In the bowl of a stand mixer fitted with the paddle attachment, add the butter, 170 grams sugar and lemon flavor.
 Mix on low until all ingredients are combined.

 Add the eggs and mix on low until combined.

 In a separate bowl, add the four, sea salt, baking powder and yellow food dye (if using) and whisk together.

 Add to the mixing bowl and mix on low until combined into a cookie dough.